Statistic Greenville Pennsylvania National

 Greenville Racial Demographics & Ethnicity

-The Greenville racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Greenville is 96.1% White, 1.1% Black or African American, 0.6% Asian, 0.1% American Indian and 0% Native Hawaiian - 1.6% of the population identify as Hispanic or Latino.
-Of all households, 97.6% reported speaking English only, while 0.9% reported speaking Spanish only.
-A total of 0.6% of residents were considered foreign born.
+Understanding the Greenville racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Greenville, the racial breakdown indicates 96.1% White, 1.1% Black or African American, 0.6% Asian, 0.1% American Indian and 0% Native Hawaiian, with 1.6% of the population identifying as Hispanic or Latino.
+Notably, 97.6% of households reported speaking English only, while 0.9% reported speaking Spanish only.
+Additionally, 0.6% of residents were categorized as foreign-born.

 Greenville Population Density